knative/eventing/docs/spec/data-plane.md

 If an HTTP request's URL does not correspond to an existing endpoint, then the Sink MUST respond with `404 Not Found`.

 Every non-Callable Sink MUST respond with `202 Accepted` if the request is accepted.

-If Sink is Callable it MAY repond with `202 OK` and a single event in the HTTP response.
+If Sink is Callable it MAY respond with `202 OK` and a single event in the HTTP response.
 A returned event is not required to be related to the received event.
 The Callable should return a successful response if the event was processed successfully.
+If there is no event to send back then Callable Sink MUST respond with 2xx HTTP and with empty body.

 If a Sink receives a request and is unable to parse a valid CloudEvent, then it MUST respond with `400 Bad Request`.